Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Bulk observables

 We first show the rapidity distribution of protons and charged pions in AGS collisions in figure \ref{fig:bulk_y_low_energy}.
 The SMASH cascade overestimates the pion production at low energies.
 In line with was seen in \cite{Schafer:2021csj}, the usual iso-$\tau$ initialization adds \emph{all} particles into a fluid at a relatively late $\tau_0$, such that the hydrodynamic evolution is short lived and hence not much entropy can be produced, leading to a suppressed pion yield.
 The dynamically fluidized medium is in the middle of these descriptions, since a significant part of the system -- approximately 22\% in this setup -- stays in the corona.
 Notably, the difference between the iso-$\tau$ and DynFlu initialization decreases with beam energy, as the core captures more particles (see appendix \ref{sec:fluidization_parameters}).

 The proton results are affected by the light nuclei production, which we do not perform, so the comparison to experimental data is not straightforward.
 In $\sqrtsnn=3\ \GeV$ collisions at STAR, this would account for $\approx21$ protons at midrapidity \cite{STAR:2023uxk}.
 An excess of protons is expected towards lower energies, which is seen for the cascade and DynFlu results but not for iso-$\tau$.
 We include the lowest beam energy $\sqrtsnn=2.69\ \GeV$ to highlight this discrepancy.
 This is a consequence of a significant part of the fluid falling into the so-called fluid corona, i.e.\ regions of the fluid which are outside of particlization surface at the start of the medium evolution.
-As the fluid core expands, the corona is pushed further outside and typically does not re-enter into the core.
-Therefore, energy and baryon charge of the fluid corona is essentially lost as we do not have specific treatment of the corona.
-The fluid corona is less significant at higher beam energies and in the dynamic fluidization scenario, where the hydrodynamic evolution receives more energetic and earlier sources.
-Since the iso-$\tau$ initial condition is anyhow unphysical at these energies, we leave this as a future improvement.
-Midrapidity yields in the DynFlu approach are similar to the cascade evolution, but the forward rapidities have fewer protons until the ``spectator region'', which show higher peaks.
-This happens because of how core-corona interactions are implemented, i.e. only elastic processes with a reduced total cross section are allowed, causing fewer of the initial nucleons to scatter away from the beam rapidity.
+We do not have specific treatment of the corona, so energy and baryon charge of the fluid corona are essentially lost\footnote{In traditional hybrid approaches, the fluid corona is particlized instantaneously at the starting time, which is possible because the corona typically does not enter into the core.
+Here we use a source-based evolution (for both iso-$\tau$ and DynFlu), and the fluid corona introduced at a given time can become part of the core in the next time step, because of incoming sources.
+In this case, particlizing the fluid corona would result in double counting its contribution.}.
+This loss is not significant at higher beam energies and in the dynamic fluidization scenario, where the hydrodynamic evolution receives more energetic and earlier sources.
+Since the iso-$\tau$ initial condition is anyhow unphysical at these energies, we leave this improvement for the future.